osmcode/osmcode.github.io/_libosmium_manual/02_dependencies.md

 * Fedora/CentOS: `cmake`, `make`
 * openSUSE: `cmake`, `make`

+### Expat

+[Expat](https://libexpat.github.io/) is needed for parsing OSM XML files.

+* Debian/Ubuntu: `libexpat1-dev`
+* Fedora/CentOS: `expat-devel`
+* openSUSE: `libexpat-devel`
+* Homebrew: `expat`

+### ZLib

+[zlib](https://www.zlib.net/) is needed for reading and writing OSM PBF files and for GZip support when reading and writing XML files.

+* Debian/Ubuntu: `zlib1g-dev`
+* Fedora/CentOS: `zlib-devel`
+* openSUSE: `zlib-devel`

+### bz2lib

+[bz2lib](https://www.sourceware.org/bzip2/) is needed for BZip2 support when reading and writing OSM XML files.

+* Debian/Ubuntu: `libbz2-dev`
+* Fedora/CentOS: `bzip2-devel`
+* openSUSE: `libbz2-devel`

+### Boost >= 1.55

+[Boost](https://www.boost.org/) is used for some (limited) functionality in libosmium.
+Many programs using libosmium will not actually need boost or only need parts of it.

+* Boost Iterator is used for Tag filters, and for the Object Pointer Collection.
+  (needed until libosmium 2.17)
+* The CRC32 checksum implementation from boost can be used for calculating checksums over OSM objects.
+The implementation in zlib is used otherwise.
+* Libosmium versions before 2.6.1 needed Boost for writing PBF files.
+* Libosmium from version 2.12.0 uses boost::variant in the osmium::StringMatcher
+  class.

+You need at least Boost version 1.55.

+* Debian/Ubuntu: `libboost-dev`
+* Fedora/CentOS: `boost-devel`
+* openSUSE: `boost-devel`
+* Homebrew: `boost`

 ### Google Protocol Buffers (until version 2.2)

 _Not needed any more from version 2.3.0 onwards_